IU-Capstone-Project-2025/open-labs-share/README.md

 ## ✨ Key Features

-- **Interactive Notebooks**: Create and share labs with **Marimo**, allowing for live, interactive data science and coding exercises.
+- **Interactive Notebooks**: Create and share labs with Python code cells and **Marimo**, allowing for live, interactive data science and coding exercises.
-- **Rich Widget Library**: Build dynamic lab environments with a wide range of widgets, including plots, sliders, and buttons.
+- **Interactive Widget Library**: Build dynamic lab environments with essential marimo widgets including sliders, checkboxes, switchers, number and text fields, dropdown and multiselect.
+Mathematical visualizations are available through matplotlib, numpy, pandas, and other Python libraries.
+Upload and use assets like txt and csv files directly in your code.
 - **AI-powered assistants and code reviews**: Get help with your lab assignments and automatic code reviews.
 - **Peer-to-Peer Feedback**: A comprehensive peer review system allows for community-driven feedback and evaluation of lab submissions.
 - **Content Creation & Management**: Users can create, publish, and manage their own articles and labs.